 10. The refreshing flight of the accidental colonialist

-I come across Tio José Dias on the path on the second day of my stay.
+I come across Tio (uncle) José Dias on the path on the second day of my stay.

 Me, complying with the formulaic greeting required of every bem educado Madeiran the first time in the day they see a family elder, a custom rapidly falling away: “Tio a sua bênção!
 (Uncle your blessing please!)